MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 linkouts.addPlugin(plugin);
 ```

-plugins is an object with the following fields:
+`plugin` is an object with the following fields:
 <dl>
 <dt>name</dt><dd>The plugin's name</dd>
 <dt>description</dt><dd>A short description of the plugin.</dd>